 – The Coffee Box

-This is an American style cafeteria on two storeys, just a quick walk from the Scrovegni Chapel.
+This is a two-storey American style cafeteria on, just a quick walk from the Scrovegni Chapel.
 Their muffins are an out-of-the-world-experience!
 You’re probably going to need two of them, at least I did… not always easy to find a perfect muffin in Italy.
 They have all kinds of coffees and teas, and they make you choose your favorite cup.
 Go sit on the second floor if you want to spend a few hours there.
 They serve juices, bagels, pizza slices, and soups with a generous handful of Grana during the cold months.
 It’s a really colorful and cozy place.

 A stylish café decorated with black marble, less than 1 km from the train station and a few steps from the Scrovegni Chapel.
 The customers here are mostly local.
 The place is great for a savory breakfast.
 Snack on their delicious tramezzini sandwiches or on the micro-panini.
 Join the locals for the Italian aperitivo ritual in the evening.
 Everything is fresh and I’ve heard the service is one of the best in town.